YukiTheProgrammer/MusicHoardingTools2/README.md

 ## Documentation:
 ### B_DownloadFromSoundcloud.py
 #### BaseSoundcloudDownloader(soundcloudUrl, path)
-soundcloudUrl - url of track to download path - path to directory where to download to (default: "E:\Soundcloud Downloads")
+soundcloudUrl: url of track to download
+path: path to directory where to download to (default: "E:\Soundcloud Downloads")

-Downloads a track from soundcloud.
+Downloads a track from SoundCloud.

+#### MassBaseSoundcloudDownloader(soundcloudUrls, path)
+soundcloudUrls: list of track urls to download
+path: path to directory where to download to (default: "E:\Soundcloud Downloads")

+Downloads a list of tracks from Soundcloud.

-- AlbumSoundcloudDownloader(albumUrl, path)
+#### AlbumSoundcloudDownloader(albumUrl, path)
-albumUrl - url of album to download path - path to directory where to download to (default: "E:\Soundcloud Downloads")
+albumUrl: url of album to download
+path: path to directory where to download to (default: "E:\Soundcloud Downloads")

+Downloads an album from SoundCloud